Best swimming watches for tracking your pool and open-water swim sessions in 2026

 For pool training alone, a basic watch will count the number of lengths for you (a godsend if you struggle to keep count as you swim!), as well as the time swum and your splits, such as time per length.

-The best swimming watches will feature a series of metrics for the pool and then, once you get into open water functionality, adding GPS can open up a whole world of information.
+The best swimming watches will feature a series of metrics for the pool.
+Then, once you get into open water functionality, adding GPS can open up a whole world of information.

 Waterproof rating

 It goes without saying your chosen watch needs to be waterproof.
-Many watches will have a rating that allows them to be splashed or worn in the shower, for example, but for swimming and extended periods in the water you’ll want something a little more robust.
+Many watches will have a rating that allows them to be splashed or worn in the shower.
+But for swimming and extended periods in the water you’ll want something a little more robust.

-We would generally look for at least 10 ATM, which is recommended for extended swims plus diving into water, or 20 ATM, which can withstand impact in water, too (handy if you do a lot of dive starts and/or are a surfer).
+We would generally look for at least 10 ATM, which is recommended for extended swims plus diving into water.
+A watch rated to 20 ATM can withstand impact in water, too (handy if you do a lot of dive starts and/or are a surfer).

-You will also want to check that the buttons on the watch can be safely used underwater and also whether the brand has any recommendations around salt water – for example Garmin recommend rinsing their watches in fresh water after use in the sea.
+You will also want to check that the buttons on the watch can be safely used underwater and also whether the brand has any recommendations around salt water.
+For example, Garmin recommends rinsing its watches in fresh water after use in the sea.

 Activity tracking